BillMaN89/ToDo-list/README.md

 # ToDo-list

-ToDo list is a practiced project, derived from "The Odin Project" JavaScript Course.
+ToDo list is a practice project, derived from "The Odin Project" JavaScript Course.
 It is created with Webpack, making use of the following libraries:

     1. date-fns